GubanovKN/aspnetcore-backend-template/README.md

     name: depends_network
     driver: bridge
 ```
-### Important
+### Important in production
-  - The database port is open, it is better to remove this option when creating a working version
+  - The database port and cache port is open, it is better to remove this option
+  - The database user, password and cache password change to custom